prandell/prandell/README.md

   </p>
 </div>

-4 years of experience as a full-stack developer, primarily in Typescript, React, Python & SQL.
+4 years of experience as a full-stack developer, primarily in Typescript, React.

 * 🌍  Based in Melbourne
 * 🖥️  See my portfolio at [prandell.app](http://prandell.app)
 * ✉️  You can contact me at [patrickrandell@outlook.com](mailto:patrickrandell@outlook.com)
-* 🧠  I'm learning Rust
+* 🧠  I'm learning Solana
-* ⚡  Industry knowledge of Supply Chains

 ### Skills